Novalnet-AG/easydigitaldownloads-payment-integration-novalnet/README.md

 Follow these steps to install the Easy Digital Downloads payment plugin by Novalnet:
 1. Download the Easy Digital Downloads payment plugin from <a href="https://wordpress.org/plugins/easy-digital-downloads-payment-gateway-by-novalnet/">here</a> or get it by <a href="https://www.novalnet.de/kontakt/sales">contacting us</a>
 2. Install the plugin to your Easy Digital Downloads shop
-3. Configure Product Activation Key in the shop admin panel
+3. Configure Product Activation Key and Client key in the shop admin panel
 4. Enable & activate the preferred payment types in your shop admin panel

 For detailed documentation and other technical inquiries, please send us an email at sales@novalnet.de.